Ad Blocker Detected

-You must apply with an F1 visa application if you plan to go to America to attend a university or college, high school, private elementary school, seminary, conservatory, language training program, or other academic institution.
-This is the visa most students require when they to USA for education.
+You must apply with an F 1 visa application if you plan to go to America for any academic institution.
+This is the visa most students require when they go to the USA for education.

-You will also need an F-1 visa if your course of study is of more than 18 hours a week.
-If you are applying for a full time university study like undergraduate or postgraduate you will need this visa.
-F-1 visa holders can stay in the US for up to 60 days after completing their academic program or Optional Practical Training.
+You will also need an F-1 visa if your course of study is of more than 18 hours a week. you need this when applying for a full-time study like undergraduate or postgraduate.
+F-1 visa holders can stay in the US for up to 60 days after completing their academic programs.

-With this visa, international students can work up to 20 hours a week on campus when school is in session and full-time while holidays or breaks but you need approval from the Department of Homeland Security and the International Office at your university first.
+With this visa, international students can work up to 20 hours a week on campus when school is in session. you can work full-time during holidays or breaks.

-To apply for F1 visa, following are some conditions you must prove prior hand.
+To apply for the F1 visa, the following are some conditions you must prove prior hand.

 - Intentions that you will Return Home after completing the program.

-- You have got Admission to an Approved university of United States.
+- You have got Admission to the Approved University of United States.

 - Must have Adequate Financial Support